P4B5/ROS2_Planification_and_Cognitive_Systems/apartment_actions/README.md

 # Apartment plansys2 example

-This is a example of how implement plansys2 + nav2 in an apartment environment
+This is a example of implementation of plansys2 + nav2 in an apartment environment using Tiago Robot to perform the tasks

 Launch this implementation:
 ```